Bram-Hub/ShortTruthTables/README.md

 UI requires these packages:  pkg-config, gtk+-3.0, gtkmm-3.0 Run UI with: "make ui && ./stt-gui"
 Run CLI with "make run"
+After making any changes to a file, run "make clean" and then run again as above.

 Most of the actual logic of the program is in ExpressionParser/Parser && ExpressionParser/ExpressionClasses

+Each file begins with a brief description of what it does and there are comments throughout

 Use STTCommandLineInterface to test new features before adding them to the ui.
 This makes sure that you properly seperated the model and view.